genomaths/GenomeAlgebra_SymmetricGroup/README.md

 interaction with the document.
 That is, this notebooks are something similar to a PDF with the fundamental difference that readers can perform by himself/herself the computations discussed in the text.
-A Wolfram Player is can be used to interact with a Mathematica notebook, in the same way that, for example, Adobe Reader is required to open a PDF.
+A Wolfram Player can be used to interact with a Mathematica noteboo in the same way that, for example, Adobe Reader is required to open a PDF.
 The installation of Wolfram Player is straightforward.

 # 2. Introduction to *Z*<sub>5</sub>-Genetic-Code vector space